pinterest/riffed/README.md

 DayOfTheWeek getCreatedDay(1: User user);
 ```

 First off, you'll need to re-define your enumeration.
-To do that, use the defenum macro inside of your `Rift.Server` or `Rift.Client` module:
+To do that, use the defenum macro inside of your `Riffed.Server` or `Riffed.Client` module:

 ```elixir
 defenum DayOfTheWeek do